Cross-Cultural Experience Requirement

 Each teacher candidate will be required to complete one cross-cultural experience.
 The cross-cultural experience is a planned and evaluated learning experience that places the student in an environment where learning is accomplished through active interaction with a different culture, either within the U.S. or abroad.
 Through this experience students will cross ethnic, racial, social class, and/or religious cultural borders.

 The cross-cultural experience should help the student form a clearer understanding and appreciation of the characteristics of another culture and its complexity and diversity.
 While developing a sense of cross-cultural acceptance, students will also gain an appreciation of the sources and values of their own culture.
 The primary means of fulfilling the cross-cultural experience requirement will be through an internship, field experience, student teaching, job, or study abroad program that has been designated as cross-cultural.
 Students determine how they would like to fulfill this assignment, with the assistance of their education department advisor to ensure that the experience fulfills this requirement.
 All the full-time student teaching placements in an urban setting fulfill this requirement.
-Other cross-cultural experiences include mission trips, the EUC 230 travel course, and volunteer opportunities such as Boys and Girls Club, Casa Amiga, Wayside Homeless Mission, and Big Brothers/Big Sisters.
+Other cross-cultural experiences include mission trips, spring term travel courses, and volunteer opportunities such as Boys and Girls Club, Casa Amiga, Wayside Homeless Mission, and Big Brothers/Big Sisters.

 Preparation for the cross-cultural experience should include the opportunity to investigate the concept of culture and its impact on habits, behavior, beliefs, and values.
 Each student should have an opportunity to develop skills and acquire the knowledge necessary for making informed observations and reflections.
 This preparation may be done through Hanover courses, workshops, and program orientations.